Tox21 Projects

 Cross-Partner Projects

 To accommodate the expanded strategic direction and focus of the Tox21 collaboration, a central functional group called the cross-partner project was created in 2018.
-See the current Tox21 cross-partner projects.

 BioPlanet

 Through this project, Tox21 researchers are working to annotate pathways by source, species, biological function/process, disease/toxicity relevance and availability of probing assays using data from the PubChem and ToxCast databases.
 The BioPlanet database currently hosts approximately 1,700 unique human pathways that have been thoroughly curated.
-A public web browser enables easy pathway visualization and analysis.
+A public web browser allows easy pathway visualization and analysis.
 Continued development of this resource will include compound activity data, sequence data, gene/protein expression data and pathway data from non-human species, in addition to organizing assays according to pathways/diseases/toxicity end points.
-This integrated platform will facilitate systematic analysis and modeling of toxicity responses.
+This integrated platform will push forward systematic analysis and modeling of toxicity responses.

 Assays

-Tox21 researchers work on a variety of different assays:
+Tox21 researchers work on a variety of different assays

 • Phenotypic readouts